h8d13/Lighttpd-Steroids/README.md

 |-- run.py
 ```

-If it is like this, good to go you can simply: `sudo python3 run.py`
+If you directory looks like that^ you're good to go!
+`$ sudo python3 run.py`

 Then open your browser to `https://localhost`
 > Note: you will get a warning because of self-signed certificate.